Entering the Online Learning Industry

 What is an eLearning Platform?

-eLearning refers to the online learning world as a whole and describes learning materials that are delivered through online means.
-Any educational material that is presented online is considered eLearning.
-Children participating in an online coloring class to watching a YouTube video on jumping a car battery can be considered eLearning.
+eLearning refers to the online learning world as a whole.
+Furthermore, it describes learning materials delivered through online means.
+The educational material presented online is also eLearning.
+Children participating in an online coloring class to watching a YouTube video on jumping a car battery is eLearning.

 An eLearning platform is a web-based application used for creating and distributing online learning materials.
 Similar to an LMS, eLearning platforms have the option for users to design and share online courses.
 An example of a popular eLearning platform is Adobe Captivate, which allows users to create online courses without the need for any coding experience.